euangordon/NautoShark.PDFStamper/README.md

     return ps.AddVARLicenceBlocks(_ms);
 }

+//AddUKHOCopyrightTracings can be used for all tracings and depth tables
 //Suggested topMargin 0 for tracings and 20 for depth tables public static Stream AddUKHOCopyrightTracings(Stream InputFile, float topMargin) {